wintermi/zsh-oh-my-posh/README.md

 # zsh-oh-my-posh

-A zsh plugin to manage the Oh My Posh prompt theme engine.
+A zsh plugin to manage the Oh My Posh prompt theme engine, along with providing a default powerline like theme.

 ## Install